How to choose between the Fitbit Versa and Apple Watch 3

 Apple Watch

-- You're tied into the Apple ecosystem, so you can only use it with an iPhone ($900 at Boost Mobile), not Android.
+- You're tied into the Apple ecosystem, so you can only use it with an iPhone, not Android.

 - It has many more smartwatch features than the Versa, like being able to ring your phone or unlock a Mac.